RockefellerArchiveCenter/social-media-policy/index.md

 ## RAC Social Media Team

 The RAC will maintain a Social Media team composed of employees throughout the organization.
 The Social Media Team will, at a minimum, include employees occupying the following positions within the RAC:
 -	Director of Archives, who will serve as primary social media team lead
-- Assistant Director, Head of Reference, who will serve as back-up social media team lead
+-	Assistant Director, Head of Reference, who will serve as a back-up social media team lead
+-	A designated Research and Education Program staff person, who will serve as a back-up social media team lead

 Additional employees, regardless of position and experience, are encouraged to participate on the Social Media Team on a voluntary basis.
-Ideally, the team will include someone from each RAC function area, including Research and Education.
+In addition to at least one person from the Research and Education Program, ideally, the team will include someone from each RAC function area.
 All team members should expect to contribute content to the RAC’s social media platforms.

 ## Purpose of Social Media